Skip to main content

 Use Snowpark in a Hex project

-To create a Snowpark session from a Python cell, create a cell with the following code replacing the argument of the get_data_connection method with the name of your connection.
+To access this Snowpark session from a Python cell, create a cell with the following code replacing the argument of the get_data_connection method with the name of your connection.

 import hextoolkit